stimulusreflex/stimulus_reflex/docs/patterns.md

 {% endtab %}
 {% endtabs %}

 If you need to override any methods on your ApplicationController, you can redefine them.
-Optionally call `super(...Array.from(arguments))` to invoke the method on the parent super class.
+Optionally call `super.AnyMethod(...Array.from(arguments))` to invoke the method on the parent super class.

 ### Benchmarking your Reflex actions